The First Congregational Church

 • We live in harmony with other living things and appreciate your interest even if we don't work out to be right for each other.

-• From time to time the First Congregational Church of the Old Religion sponsors a weekly discussion group led by an experienced Wiccan Priest or Priestess.
+• From time to time the People of the Woods Church of the Old Religion sponsors a weekly discussion group led by an experienced Wiccan Priest or Priestess.
 The discussion group is for those new to Wicca to ask questions and learn about our religion.
 There are many things you can't really learn from reading books.

 Use the e-mail link below and let us know that you want to participate.